Goals & Objectives

 Why objective-setting doesn’t work

 A common objective for investment managers is to grow assets under management (AUM) over time.
-Putting aside any growth in underlying portfolio holdings, this is achieved by generating sales of products (inflows) and minimising redemptions of existing holdings (outflows).
+Putting aside any growth in value of the underlying portfolio holdings, this is achieved via product sales (inflows) and minimising redemptions of existing holdings (outflows).

-But as these flows can't be linked to marketing activity, the kind of meaningful reporting leadership would like to see (e.g., marketing-attributed sales, return on investment) isn’t calculable.
-Teams might be tempted to fall back on setting SMART objectives tied to more accessible marketing KPIs — leads generated, website traffic, email open rates, and so on — but I suspect very few actually do so.
+But as these flows can't be linked to marketing activity, truly meaningful reporting isn’t calculable (such as marketing-attributed sales or return on investment).
+Instead, teams might try to set SMART objectives tied to more simple KPIs — leads generated, website traffic, email open rates, etc.

 A better approach: Focus on how you work

 Instead of wasting time on setting goals and objectives, try focusing on how the team works work day-to-day.
-“Slow Productivity” (by Cal Newport) offers a compelling framework for this:
+“Slow Productivity” (by Cal Newport) offers a useful framework for how to do it: